joakim-brannstrom/dextool/README.md

 ### Common Build Errors

+#### ldc is killed

+To build dextool comfortably you need ~16Gbyte of RAM.
+Compiling `dextool-mutate.o` consume ~9Gbyte.

+You probably ran out of memory when compiling `dextool-mutate.o`.
+Run cmake with `-DLOW_MEM=ON` and single threaded.

 #### `dub` run dextool fail

 This method of running dextool assume that the `llvm-config` commands found in